 The building itself is very old and although it used to enjoy a playground facility, this was dismantled so as not to cause an accident for the children.

-Construction will begin in the second half of 2022 and the cost is likely to be approximately £15,000.
-There is a large plot of land (pictured above) that will be used for this purpose, and the recreational facilities will feature swings and other suitable equipment, rest areas and spaces for external therapy.
+Construction will begin in the second half of 2022.
+There is a large plot of land that will be used for this purpose, and the recreational facilities will feature swings and other suitable equipment, rest areas and spaces for external therapy.

 Please consider whether this is something that you and/or your fellowship could support.
 Full information and details on how you can support the new project are here.